Chapter 1 : Curiosity Killed the Kneazle

 “You'll need to get someone to look after my sister's apartment and cat.”

-The last thing I should be doing right now is writing another WIP.
+A/N: The last thing I should be doing right now is writing another WIP.
 But what can I say, the plunny took up residence in my cerebrum and the chapter practically wrote itself.
-Plus, now that it's written, I can go focus on Serendipity
+Plus, now that it's written, I can go focus on Serendipity.

 I hoped your first impression of Addison was, I dunno, good?
 You can tell me in a review.
 Also, first time I wrote Harry in fanfiction.
 Eeep, I was so scared.
 I hope I did an alright job, as I tried to show his professional side, rather than the family-guy facet of his character.